Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Phase coexistence in t QSAPs

 Indeed, if we set $\partial_t\hat\rho=0$ in Eq.~\eqref{eq:dt_density-qs}, then within the mean-field approximation, we get for the one-particle polarization $\pol$:

-Hence, whenever $\etaT \neq 0$, we do expect a non-vanishing polarization to emerge at the interface.
+Hence, whenever $\etaT \neq 0$, we do expect a nonvanishing polarization to emerge at the interface.
 This is confirmed by particle simulations in Fig.~\fref[a]{fig:qsap_RPS_sim}.
-Due to this localized polarization, the Laplacian term in $\partial_t\hat\pol$ described by Eq.~\eqref{eq:dt_pol-qs} is non-vanishing, leading to extra currents in the proximity of the interface due to $\etaT$.
+Due to this localized polarization, the Laplacian term in $\partial_t\hat\pol$ described by Eq.~\eqref{eq:dt_pol-qs} is nonvanishing, leading to extra currents in the proximity of the interface due to $\etaT$.
 These non-Fickian currents are captured only by MS-$\ofour$ theory and missed by DD-$\ofour$.

 Notice that while this is the only reason why the two sets of predictions for binodals differ for AOUPs (because of which, they become identical when $\eta_T=0$), for tQSAPs consisting of ABPs, the binodals differ even when $\eta_T=0$; see App.~\ref{app:abps}.